MacMitchell/catacomb/README.md

 ## What I have Achieved so Far
 - It creates a randomized maze when you start the program.
 The maze only has two different rooms currently.
 It will be updated with more rooms
 - Monsters spawn in the maze and they will chase the player.
-However, if you 'touch' the player, nothing happens because...
+However, when a monster 'grabs' the player, nothing happens because...
 - Combat is not implemented yet